I Never Said Nigerian Politicians Are Fetish - Lagos Lawmaker | Leadership Newspaper

 I Never Said Nigerian Politicians Are Fetish – Lagos Lawmaker

-A Lawmaker in Lagos State House of Assembly Hon.
-Moshood Oshun has denied ever saying that Nigerian politicians are fetish.
-According to him,
+Member of the Lagos State House of Assembly, Hon Moshood Oshun has denied saying that Nigerian politicians are fetish.

-“I never said that Nigerian Politicians use charms because I cannot defend it.
-The use of charms is a personal decision of any Nigerian be it Doctors, Journalists, Lawyers, Civil servants and other Professionals”.
+“I never said that Nigerian politicians use charms because I cannot defend it.
+The use of charms is a personal decision of any Nigerian, be it doctors, journalists, lawyers, civil servants and other professionals,” he said.

-He stated further that there are even politicians who don’t embrace traditional medicine and yet they are successful Politicians.
-Oshun posited that “There are Politicians who are not fetish.
-It is a matter of choice”.
+Oshun stated further that there are even politicians who don’t embrace traditional medicine and yet they are successful politicians.
+Oshun posited that “There are Politicians who are not fetish.it is a matter of choice”.

 He pointed out that there are people who prefer traditional medicine to tablets and it worked for them.
 According to the lawmaker, culture, tradition and religion differs adding that culture is away of live while religion is a way of worship.